ABOUT US

 Some of our pastors have travelled to Canada and the USA to serve Estonian diasporic congregations in their native language.

 The Kalamaja district, loosely translated as the Fishermen’s House district, has its roots in the 14th century.
 Fishermen, sailors, pilots, and others involved in merchant shipping and the fishery built small houses here to occupy during the fishing and shipping season.
+The district is now undergoing rapid gentrification with its houses and apartments in high demand by many, including the hipster generation.

 It is here that you’ll find our church, the only one in Kalamaja.

-We are a stone’s throw—just a 15 minute walk— from the Old Town, which is visible from the church.
+We are a stone’s throw — just a 15 minute walk — from the Old Town, which is visible from the church.